JessicaUppal/IMDB-sentiment-classification/Proposal.md

 Thursday
 * Uploading the data into a SQL database, and starting to develop the NLP model
+* Tokenisation
+* Stop word remover

 Saturday
+* TF-IDF, hashing TF and IDF
-* Continue with developing the model
+* Train the model on features from TF-IDF model